MoonPoet/xaprb-src/content/blog/2007/03/05/an-algorithm-to-find-and-resolve-data-differences-between-mysql-tables.md

 ### Background and requirements

 I see this as the next step in my recent series of posts on MySQL tools and techniques to keep replication running reliably and smoothly.
-Sometimes slaves "drift" a little bit, even when there don't seem to be any issues with replication (this is one reason I submitted a bug report to add [checksums on binlog events](http://bugs.mysql.com/bug.php?id=25737)).
+Sometimes replicas "drift" a little bit, even when there don't seem to be any issues with replication (this is one reason I submitted a bug report to add [checksums on binlog events](http://bugs.mysql.com/bug.php?id=25737)).
-Once a table differs on the slave, it gets more and more different from the master, possibly causing other tables to differ too.
+Once a table differs on the replica, it gets more and more different from the master, possibly causing other tables to differ too.

-I need a tool that, given a table known to differ on master and slave(s), will _efficiently_ compare the tables and resolve the differences.
+I need a tool that, given a table known to differ on master and replica(s), will _efficiently_ compare the tables and resolve the differences.
 Finding tables that differ is easy with [MySQL Table Checksum](http://sourceforge.net/projects/mysqltoolkit),